Enoch: Books of Enoch (Apocryphal)

 These recount how Enoch was taken up to Heaven and was appointed guardian of all the celestial treasures, chief of the archangels, and the immediate attendant on the Throne of God.
-He was subsequently taught all secrets and mysteries and, with all the angels at his back, fulfils of his own accord whatever comes out of the mouth of God, executing His decrees.
+He was subsequently taught all secrets and mysteries and, with all the angels at his back, fulfills of his own accord whatever comes out of the mouth of God, executing His decrees.
 Some esoteric literature, such as 3 Enoch, identifies Enoch as Metatron, the angel which communicates God's word.
 In consequence, Enoch was seen, by this literature and the Rabbinic kabbalah of Jewish mysticism, as the one who communicated God's revelation to Moses, and, in particular, as the dictator of the Book of Jubilees.

-Enoch in Book of Giants
+In Book of Giants

 The Book of Giants is a Jewish pseudepigraphal work from the third century BC and resembles the Book of Enoch.
 Fragments from at least six and as many as eleven copies were found among the Dead Sea Scrolls collections.